tropical-nerd/personal-site/src/templates/portfolio/nigel-lyons.md

 Nigel Lyons is an independent video producer in Washington, DC.
 In 2015, with Sediment Press, I designed his logo, business card and a portfolio site using WordPress.
 In 2019 I redesigned the site as a static single page that would highlight some of his best work.
 The main design considerations we had were:

- - Effectively showcasing his video portfolio.
+ - Effectively showcasing his video work.
  - Building a design system based on his existing branding.
  - Rock solid responsive design that looks great on any device.